sancliffe/google-free-tier/README.md

    - Only open necessary ports
    - Consider restricting SSH to specific IPs
    - Use IAP for SSH access (included in Terraform config)
+   - For public web access, consider additional layers of protection:
+     - Google Cloud Armor for WAF and DDoS protection
+     - Implement Nginx rate limiting (see Nginx documentation)
+     - Utilize a CDN/proxy like Cloudflare in front of the VM

 7. **Secure Terraform State Bucket**
    - Apply strict IAM restrictions to your Terraform state bucket (e.g., `roles/storage.objectViewer` for read-only access, `roles/storage.objectAdmin` for write access to specific users/service accounts).